 Dr. Ironmonger was raised in Hampton, Virginia.
 She obtained her bachelor's degree in 1981 from the College of William and Mary in Williamsburg, Virginia, and earned her Doctor of Veterinary Medicine degree at the Virginia-Maryland Regional College of Veterinary Medicine in 1985.
 She practiced in Virginia Beach her first year out of school, then spent the next six years associated with a small animal hospital in Newport News, Virginia.

-She came to St. Mary's County in September, 1992 and joined the staff of Three Notch Veterinary Hospital.
+She came to St. Mary's County in September, 1992 and joined the staff of Three Notch Veterinary Hospital and Park Veterinary Clinic.
 She particularly enjoys internal medicine, especially cardiology and dermatology.
 In addition to taking care of dog and cat patients, she has additional expertise with rabbits and other small mammal pets.

 In 2006, she became Board Certified by the American Board of Veterinary Practitioners (canine and feline).
 She is only the fourth veterinarian in southern Maryland to achieve this distinction.